Buying office furniture can be a complex, drawn-out, and frustrating experience. But it really shouldn’t be.

 3. Express Warranty

 An express warranty is any performance guarantee made by a company about its products.
-This includes advertising messaging, promotional messaging, and even promises made by salespeople – if they write it down.
+This includes advertising messaging, promotional messaging, and even promises made by salespeople – if they write them down.

 If an office furniture salesperson promises that a desk can withstand up to 150 pounds of dead weight and you convince that person to write that statement down on the company invoice, you have an express warranty on desk performance.

 In that case, you can claim your desk warranty if a 140-pound person sits on the desk and causes it to collapse.
 For this reason, furniture providers are generally cautious not to make express warranties about their products.

 Common Problems with Office Furniture Warranties